pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## HotStuff

 - **HotStuff** is a recent proposal for a [BFT](#byzantine-fault-tolerance-bft) consensus protocol.
-- AptosBFT, the Aptos network's consensus algorithm, is based on HotStuff.
+- PontBFT, the Pont network's consensus algorithm, is based on HotStuff.
 - It simplifies the reasoning about safety, and it addresses some performance limitations of previous consensus protocols.

 # L